rsoika/ben.js/README.md

     </div>

 ## Access the model object
-In addition Ben.JS can also pass the current model object to your getter method.
+In addition Ben.JS can also pass the current model object in a data-ben-foreach iteration into a getter method.
-For example if you have a list of entries in your model than you can use the data-ben-foreach attribute to iterate over all entries.
-If you add the 'model' into your getter method Ben.JS will pas for each iteration the array entry to you getter method.
 See the following example:

     function Company() {